Definition and Epidemiology of Aortic Sclerosis

 Hormonal imbalance in the mineral regulation

-There has been a correlation with the increase in the risk of aortic sclerosis in persons with increase in serum calcium, phosphate, PTH (parathyroid hormone level) and 25 hydroxyvitamin D level.
-Though the association between the conditions have been shown, the complete causative reasoning could not be done.
+There has been a correlation with the increase in the risk of aortic sclerosis in persons with an increase in serum calcium, phosphate, PTH (parathyroid hormone level) and 25 hydroxyvitamin D level.
+Although the association between the conditions have been shown, the complete causative reasoning could not be done.

 Familial association via genetic linkage

-There is also familial association for the occurrence of aortic valve sclerosis as evidenced by its association with genetic factors such as single nucleotide polymorphism such as rs10455872 located in the lipoprotein, a gene in the intron sequence (intron are the part of the gene which are the coding sequence as opposed by the exon, which refer to the non-coding sequence of a gene).
+There is also familial association for the occurrence of aortic valve sclerosis as evidenced by its association with genetic factors, such as single nucleotide polymorphism such as rs10455872 located in the lipoprotein, a gene in the intron sequence (intron are the part of the gene which are the coding sequence as opposed by the exon, which refers to the non-coding sequence of a gene).

 Classification of Aortic Sclerosis

-According to the ACC/AHA 2006 valvular heart disease guidelines, an aortic valve jet velocity of less than or equal to 2.5 meter per second constitutes the aortic sclerosis and further increase in the value constituting the grading involving aortic stenosis.
+According to the ACC/AHA 2006 valvular heart disease guidelines, an aortic valve jet velocity of less than or equal to 2.5 meters per second constitutes the aortic sclerosis and a further increase in the value constituting the grading involving aortic stenosis.